Is public participation possible during a pandemic?

 That was the question facing Iowa’s Living Roadways Community Visioning program staff in mid-March, when Iowa State University canceled all in-state travel for employees.

-Julia Badenhope, an Iowa State professor and visioning program director, decided to use COVID-19 as an opportunity to explore innovative ways to engage the public without compromising the safety of staff, students and community members.
+Julia Badenhope, ISU professor and visioning program director, decided to use COVID-19 as an opportunity to explore innovative ways to engage the public without compromising the safety of staff, students, and community members.

 "Creating more dynamic engagement within communities through social media and installations has led to not only a safer process during this pandemic, but also a more inclusive and public process,” said Badenhope.
 “The investment of time and design thinking of the landscape architects and interns and the willingness to experiment in communities are ingredients that made the program a success,” she said.

-“To think — we have delivered Community Visioning for over 20 years and we still have ‘new’ ways to deliver the product (planning) to the community!” said Patty Reisinger, Trees Forever field coordinator and visioning facilitator.
-“Of course, many of these same virtual meeting techniques can be used when facing snow or ice storms or other issues that prevent people being together in one room,” she added.
+“To think—we have delivered Community Visioning for over 20 years and we still have ‘new’ ways to deliver the product (planning) to the community!” said Patty Reisinger, Trees Forever field coordinator and visioning facilitator.
+“Of course, many of these same virtual meeting techniques can be used when facing snow or ice storms or other issues that prevents people being together in one room.” she added

 The Community Visioning Program is sponsored by the Iowa Department of Transportation in partnership with ISU Extension and Outreach and Trees Forever.
 More information is available on the program website (www.communityvisioning.org).